Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration: Experiments

-For the MuJoCo tasks, we evaluate the distilled policies by their success rate (\cref{tab:mujoco_robustification_stats}). \gowu achieves near-perfect success rates on the Adroit tasks: $99.9\%$ on \texttt{hammer}, $96.4\%$ on \texttt{door}, and $93.9\%$ on \texttt{relocate}.
-On AntMaze, the mean success rate is $86.3\%$, with the best run reaching $95.1\%$.
-These results confirm that our approach of explicitly separating exploration from exploitation is also effective in continuous-control domains.
-To the best of our knowledge, no prior method has achieved such high success rates on these tasks from pixel observations with sparse rewards, without expert demonstrations.
+For the MuJoCo tasks, we evaluate the distilled policies by their success rate: $100.0\% { \pm 0.1}$ on \texttt{hammer}, $98.1\% { \pm 0.6}$ on \texttt{door}, $95.2\% { \pm 1.7}$ on \texttt{relocate}, and $96.1\% { \pm 1.9}$ on AntMaze (see \cref{tab:mujoco_robustification_stats} for full statistics).
+To the best of our knowledge, no prior method has achieved comparable success rates on these tasks from pixel observations with sparse rewards, without expert demonstrations (see \cref{app:additional_related} for a detailed discussion of existing approaches).

+We report the Phase~II frame budgets in \cref{app:backward_eval}; in all cases, the cost of policy distillation far exceeds that of Phase~I, making exploration, with our approach, effectively the easier part.